 Add a scoop of ice cream atop a warm chunk of this casserole, and you’d have a blissful bowl of deliciousness.

 - Brush the inside of a 9×9 baking dish with the melted butter and then pour whatever butter is left over into a medium bowl.
 Add in pineapple, sugar, Splenda (you can use all sugar if you want, but don’t use all Splenda or it will taste weird), water, beaten eggs, and vanilla.

 - Pour into the prepared baking dish.

-- Bake at 350º for an hour or until a knife inserted in the center comes out clean.
+- Bake at 350º for 60 to 70 minutes or until a knife inserted in the center comes out clean.